 I've been privileged to work in southern Africa for 34 years, through early 2017.
 I was lead scientist for climate change bioadaptation and biodiversity futures at the South African National Biodiversity Institute (SANBI).
 I led two joint SANBI / UCT research teams: one on future scenarios for biodiversity under land use and policy change in Africa, and one on endemic birds' vulnerability to climate and land use change along Africa's southwestern coasts.
-Before that, I founded and led Namibia's award-winning first national programs on biodiversity and climate change.
+Before that, in the 1990s and early 2000s, I founded and led Namibia's award-winning first national programs on biodiversity and climate change.

-Impatient with the limitations of science, I'm interested in (and trying to hasten) sustainability tipping points - in the natural world, in human economies and behavior, in society and politics through engaging local and regional policymakers, planners, and communities.
+Impatient with the limitations of science, I'm interested in sustainability tipping points in the natural world, and trying to hasten change in human economies and behavior, in society and politics through engaging local and regional policymakers, planners, and communities.

-By night, I'm a loving wife, parent, neighbor, community volunteer and media student.
+By night, I'm a loving wife, parent, neighbor, community volunteer and film co-producer.